-Throughout my career, I’ve been fortunate to have several mentors and coaches who helped make me a better leader.
-I never forgot those people who gave up their time to answer a variety of questions or gave me sensible and positive career advice or who didn’t hesitate to inform me I was mistaken and offered a better way of handling situations.
+I’ve been fortunate to have several mentors and coaches who helped make me a better leader throughout my career.
+I never forgot those people who gave up their time to answer various questions or gave me sensible and positive career advice or who didn’t hesitate to inform me I was mistaken and offered a better way of handling situations.

-When I was able, I returned the favor and passed on my hard-earned knowledge and experience to those who sought help in their careers.
-There is something very rewarding in mentoring and/or coaching individuals with potential and seeing them develop their skills and careers.
+When I was able, I returned the favor and passed on my hard-earned knowledge and experience to those seeking help in their careers.
+Something is gratifying in mentoring or coaching individuals with potential and seeing them develop their skills and careers.

-As I look back on those who helped me advance my career I pondered the definitions of mentoring versus coaching versus sponsorship.
-Many use mentoring and coaching interchangeably – yet they have two distinct uses and sponsorship is even more unique.
+As I look back on those who helped me advance my career, I pondered the definitions of mentoring versus coaching versus sponsorship.
+Many use mentoring and coaching interchangeably – yet they have two distinct uses, and support is even more unique.

 Coaching versus Mentoring versus Sponsorship

 - Coaching deals with performance.
 It is functional and results-oriented.
-A coach provides guidance for your development, often focused on soft skills (e.g. dealing with conflict, influencing others) rather than technical skills (e.g. financial acumen).
+A coach guides your development, often focused on soft skills (e.g., dealing with conflict, influencing others) rather than technical skills (e.g., financial acumen).
 Who drives the relationship?
 Both parties are responsible for driving the relationship.
 Either can reach out to receive or offer help.
 Coaching can be as simple as how to handle a critical conversation with staff.

-- Mentoring is broader in scope and purpose than coaching and is based on a deeper, more meaningful relationship.
+- Mentoring is broader in scope and purpose than coaching, based on a deeper, more meaningful relationship.
 It is relational in nature and career-oriented.
-Both the quality of the mentoring relationship and the factors that determine quality – trust, mutual respect and mutual learning – are critical to the mentoring process.
+The quality of the mentoring relationship and the factors that determine quality – trust, mutual respect, and mutual learning – are critical to the mentoring process.
 Who drives the relationship?
 The mentee drives the relationship.
 The mentor is reactive and responsive to the needs of the mentee.
-In many cases the mentee seeks out someone that they know and respect and ask them to help them.
+In many cases, the mentee seeks out someone they know and respect and asks them to help them.

-- Sponsorship is typically a senior leader who uses strong influence to help you obtain high-visibility assignments, promotions or jobs.
+- Sponsorship is typically a senior leader who uses strong influence to help you obtain high-visibility assignments, promotions, or jobs.
 Sponsors publicly endorse your qualifications and take risks on your behalf.
-It is basically mentoring at the highest level.
+It is mentoring at the highest level.
 Who drives the relationship?
-The sponsor drives the relationship, advocating for you in many settings, including behind closed doors.
+The sponsor goes into the relationship, advocating for you in many settings, including behind closed doors.
 In most cases, the sponsor is the one who seeks out someone to sponsor.

-Mentoring is especially important for career advancement.
-Mentoring covers more wide-ranging career issues than coaching because it deals with the mentees’ overall professional development and advancement, not simple performance goals.
-Although mentor and mentee might spend time on improving performance, the relationship usually expands to larger and longer-term personal and professional career issues.
-Mentors often employ coaching as one of their tools, along with confidence building, role modeling, counseling and support.
+Mentoring is essential for career advancement.
+Mentoring covers more wide-ranging career issues than coaching because it deals with the mentees’ overall professional development and improvement, not simple performance goals.
+Although mentor and mentee might spend time improving performance, the relationship usually expands to more significant and longer-term personal and professional career issues.
+Mentors often employ coaching as one of their tools, along with confidence building, role modeling, counseling, and support.